PoApper/csed101-python-practice/04-functions-modules/guide.md

 # functions and modules

 ## MinMax

 - difficulty: ★☆☆
 - time: ~ 15m for beginners
 - background: list, iteration

 Implement `min`, `max` functions on your own.

+## Swap Index

+- difficulty: ★☆☆
+- time: ~ 15m for beginners
+- background: list

+Implement a function which swaps indices of list.

 ## Hanoi
 - difficulty: ★☆☆